jcervas/PA_LWV/README.md

 This puzzling finding suggests that the Governor might have been under pressure from Democratic incumbents not to reduce their expected vote margins, or that he sincerely intended it to be a compromise that the Republican legislature might agree to.
-However, as shown in [3](#measures-of-gerrymandering-for-the-four-considered-plans-at-50%-vote-share), two of the apparent pro-Republican indicators for the plan are statistically insignificant.
+However, as shown in Table [3](#measures-of-gerrymandering-for-the-four-considered-plans-at-50%-vote-share), two of the apparent pro-Republican indicators for the plan are statistically insignificant.
 Moreover, there is one important difference